wp-plugins/si-contact-form/readme.txt

 == Frequently Asked Questions ==

+= Does this contact form use Akismet spam protection? = Yes, it checks the form input with Akismet, but only if Akismet plugin is also installed and activated.

-= Do I have to also install the plugin "SI CAPTCHA for Wordpress"? =
+= Do I have to also install the plugin "SI CAPTCHA for Wordpress" for the CAPTCHA to work? =

 No, this plugin includes the CAPTCHA feature code for this contact form.
-The "SI CAPTCHA for Wordpress" plugin is used for comment and registration forms spam protection only.
+The "SI CAPTCHA for Wordpress" plugin is a separate plugin for comment and registration forms spam protection.

 = I use the plugin "SI CAPTCHA for Wordpress" for my comment and registration forms, is it still needed? =

-Yes, the plugin "SI CAPTCHA for Wordpress" should be installed if you want protection for the comment and registration forms.
+Yes, if you want protection for the comment and registration forms, the plugin "SI CAPTCHA for Wordpress" should be installed.
-The two plugins are totally separate.
+The two plugins have the same CAPTCHA library but are totally separate.

-= Does this contact form use Akismet spam protection? = Yes, it checks the form input with Akismet, but only if Akismet plugin is also installed and activated.

 = Is this plugin available in other languages? =